Uvacoder/woodwork-projects/dogfeeder/README.md

-I have built this for all of our dogs, in different sizes.
+I built one of these for all of our dogs, in different sizes.
 It is easy to scale.
 For the bowls I use the Van Ness heavyweight crocks, in the appropriate sizes.

 Since dogs are messy eaters and drinkers, I finish these feeders with with several coats of water-based poly, and also caulk the inside edges/corners